 - Select monday.com from results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

-Configure and test Azure AD single sign-on for monday.com
+Configure and test Azure AD SSO for monday.com

 Configure and test Azure AD SSO with monday.com using a test user called B.Simon.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in monday.com.

-To configure and test Azure AD SSO with monday.com, complete the following building blocks:
+To configure and test Azure AD SSO with monday.com, perform the following steps: